orangejuice/blog/data/activity/book-平家物语-2017/record.en.md

   subtitle: "[Japan] Anonymous / 2017 / Yilin Press"
 ---

-I've finally finished director Yamada's 'The Tale of the Heike,' and it really is quite sentimental.
-All who desire will not die well, only those who pray to Buddha.
-Watching historical dramas interpreted by the Chinese and then watching those interpreted by the Japanese, you can see a big difference in style.
-I plan to catch up on some of the great series about the Genpei War.
+After completing Director Yamada's 'The Tale of the Heike' via tw mier, I really felt quite emotional.
+Those who desire always meet a bad end, only through practicing Buddhism and making vows can one find peace.
+Having watched many historical dramas performed by Chinese actors, the style of Japanese historical dramas feels very different.
+I plan to catch up on several Taiga dramas about the Genpei War.